Morioka-Yutaka/sas_faker/README.md

 ![Image](https://github.com/user-attachments/assets/a4ba4c51-793e-451d-ac23-c7d936d13ee4)

 # ae domain
-For rights reasons, meddra variables have non-standard CDISC variable names, event names are dummy generated, and the dictionary form has the same structure as MedDRA, but is specific and different from MedDRA
+For rights reasons, meddra variables have non-standard CDISC variable names, event names are dummy generated, and the dictionary form has the same structure as MedDRA, but is specific and different from MedDRA.
+For example, variables related to toxicity, such as severity, are set to be less likely to occur at higher values.
 ![Image](https://github.com/user-attachments/assets/814db470-1a4c-47cb-931e-f956bebbffba)

 # vs domain